sandeepyadav1122/sandeepyadav1122/README.md

 #### i'm a Computer Science Student
 ![i'm a Bsuiness Development Aanalyst , AI/ML](https://github.com/sandeepyadav1122/sandeepyadav1122/blob/main/my%20Banner.png)

-I'm Sandeep from India, and I do content on Design and Depolyment.
+I do content on Design and Depolyment.
 I really enjoy learning languages like Python, as well learning AI/ML.
 Additionally, I have a keen interest in deployment and business analysis.
 In my free time, I like video editing, meme creation, and reading articles.

 Skills and Exprienses